uzbit/wootrex-bio-api-docs/README.md

 ### Error Handling
 If the design parameters are invalid or result in an invalid design (low success of assembly, or doesn’t match parameters) verbose errors are returned for resolution.
+When polling for job status there will be one of the following in the response depending on what state the job with `job_id` is currently in:
+- "Finished": The job completed successfully and the response contains job result information.
+- "Failed": The job failed and the response should contain information about it's failure.
+- "Queued": The job is currently queued to execute.
+- "Processing": The job is currently processing, continue polling.
+- "Error": The job is currently in an unknown error state and should be considered lost.

 ### API Request Examples